 The jollity of the season - and here to the modern mind, perhaps, Scrooge makes his biggest mistake - is often about forcing an empty indulgence upon people in order to make money (something which Scrooge approved of!)
 And the greetings, the music and the festivities can often mask pain and anxiety and unhappiness which is only under the surface.
 On the other hand Scrooge’s sense of loss and bitterness is plain for all to see.

 This season, this month, can be for many a dark time.
 The lights and the music stand in contrast against short, cold and damp days when without them our moods might match.
 It is a terribly hard time for those in financial difficulties.
-A sad time for those feeling the pain of loss and bereavement.
+A sad time for those feeling the pain of loss and bereavement of family breakdown.
 Christmas, as many experience it, is short lived and superficial, that’s exactly what is meant by Scrooges’s word “Humbug”.

 Advent is hard to keep.
 It is much easier to feign jollity than to wait in hope.
 But remember what changed Scrooge.
 He was not in fact changed by the carol singers, or the party goers, or the merriment of all around him - but by the fearful vision of a future without hope, the consequences of his lack of human concern.
 He changes not just for the one day, or for the season, but for the rest of his life.